-Open access publishing faces many challenges, with funding leading the pack.
+Open Access (OA) publishing faces many challenges, including misgivings about quality and difficulties with funding and distribution.
 But we believe that the benefits of sharing knowledge with researchers everywhere, including in low-income nations, far exceed the obstacles.
-This is why, in line with our mission to expand access to knowledge and education for everyone, we are collaborating with university presses to introduce Path to Open, a new program that supports libraries’ efforts to increase bibliodiversity and invest in sustainable OA solutions while reducing financial risk for academic publishers to invest in authors and their scholarship.
+This is why, in line with our mission to expand access to knowledge and education for everyone, we are collaborating with university presses on Path to Open, a new pilot program that supports libraries’ efforts to increase cultural diversity and invest in sustainable OA solutions while reducing financial risk for academic publishers to invest in authors and their scholarship.

-Path to Open was developed in partnership with the American Council of Learned Societies (ACLS), University of Michigan Press, The University of North Carolina Press, and Lyrasis to bring about equitable access and impact for the entire scholarly community.
+Path to Open was developed in partnership with the American Council of Learned Societies (ACLS), University of Michigan Press, and The University of North Carolina Press to bring about equitable access and impact for the entire scholarly community.
 This funding model will provide libraries with affordable access to diverse, high-quality frontlist titles; support small and medium university presses in open access publishing; help authors reach a global audience; and advance equity of access to underserved researchers around the world.

 How it works

-- Three years after publication, the books will become open access, benefitting readers worldwide
+- Make the books Open Access three years after publication, benefitting readers worldwide